This website uses cookies to ensure you get the best experience on our website Got it!

 • 15 Furniture deterioration

-• 16 Employed tenant no longer employed
+• 16 Employed tenant no longer employed by landlord employer.

 • 17 Misleading statement inducing tenancy (HA 1996)